Military Steps to Planning Your Acquisition Career

 A more detailed description of these career fields may be found in DA Pam 600-3.

-- Become certified in your primary Acquisition Career Field.
+- 7. Become certified in your primary Acquisition Career Field.
 The foundation of the FA51 officer or NCO professional development is the experience, education and training required to obtain DAWIA certification.
-Officers are expected to achieve certification in at least two ACFs (one of the two shall be in contracting or program management) with a minimum of Level II certification in one ACF required prior to selection to LTC.
+Officers are expected to achieve primary certification in one of two ACFs: Program Management (ACF A) or Contracting (ACF C), as determined by their first acquisition assignment.
+The officers’ ultimate goal is to achieve DAWIA Level III certification in their primary ACF before promotion to LTC.
 Professional military schooling, acquisition unique training and a strong manner of performance help officers and NCOs to be competitive for subsequent positions with increasing responsibilities and challenges.
 NCOs are expected to become DAWIA Level III certified in contracting prior to selection to MSG.
 The different levels of certification build upon acquisition skills/ competencies gained at each level which include education, training (institutional) and experience against established criteria.
 Certification levels are reflected on the officer’s official Officer Record Brief and NCOs official Enlisted Record Brief.
 Information on current certification requirements can be located in the Defense Acquisition University (DAU) catalog at www.dau.mil.

 - Pursue functional assignments in a secondary ACF.